spences10/scottspence.com/posts/2021/08/12/once-click-links-page/index.md

 There's a choice of platforms Netlify or Vercel.

 The one thing you'll need one of the following git hosting accounts:
-GitLab, GitHub, or BitBucket.
+GitLab, GitHub, or Bitbucket.
 I'm guessing if you're reading this then you have at least one of these already.

 ## Deploy with Netlify